Lululemon Stores Are Being Robbed All Over The Bay Area

 — The Daily Beast (@thedailybeast) July 25, 2018

-Christine Brown, a local yoga instructor told KFSN that she stayed put as the robbery took place.
+Christine Brown, a local yoga instructor, told KFSN that she stayed put as the robbery took place.

 “For me, I was just shocked, and I froze.
 I didn’t know what to do.
 I didn’t know if there was anything I could do.”